pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-People also commonly use cloning as an escape hatch to avoid dealing with the borrow checker.
+People also commonly use cloning as an escape hatch, to avoid dealing with the borrow checker.
 Managing structs with references can be challenging, but we can turn the references into owned values by cloning them.

 ```rust
 // oof, we gotta worry about lifetimes 😟